onurceri/botla/.qoder/quests/project-analysis-checklist.md

 This checklist represents the comprehensive testing requirements for the Botla platform.
 Each checkbox should be verified manually or via automated tests before production deployment.
 Priority should be given to security-critical items marked with "Security Critical" tags.

+### Features NOT Currently Implemented
+The following features do **not exist** in the codebase and should **not** be tested:
+- Password reset / forgot password flow
+- Email verification / confirmation
+- Streaming/SSE chat responses
+- Request idempotency keys
+- API versioning headers
+- robots.txt respect in scraper (marked as PLANNED)
+- CSV/JSON analytics export (marked as PLANNED)
+- CAPTCHA validation for secure embed (marked as PLANNED)

+### Recent Changes
+- `system_prompt` has been replaced with `custom_instruction` for user-editable instructions
+- OpenRouter is now the unified AI provider (no separate OpenAI/Claude integrations)
+- Plan limits `max_files_total` does not exist in schema - only `max_files_per_bot` is enforced

 For ongoing maintenance, re-run relevant sections of this checklist after each major feature addition or update.